christopher-besch/christopher-besch/README.md

 - I always prefer to work in a team rather than on my own.
 - I consider life to start at the age of sixteen; did I even exist before?
 - Linux vs Windows?
 Linux For The Win!
 But Windows users shouldn't be hated or laughed at; they have enough problems with their operating system already😉
 - I'm always looking for cool open-source projects to participate in, so just hook me up if you have something in mind.
-Except for Java I won't work for free; you'd have to pay me really really well to make me write Java.
+Except for Java I'll work for free; you'd have to pay me really really well to make me write Java.

 ### Main Languages